-One of my least favorite things to do is going back to a place I’ve been before.
-I have a bad case of ‘been there, done that’ attitude my whole life.
+One of my least favorite things to do is going back to a place I’ve been to before.
+I have had a bad case of a ‘been there, done that’ attitude my whole life.
 I wish I understood why, but I do know that it is something deeply rooted in my DNA.
-This need to do something different, learn new things, and blaze new trails is what got me to where I am today, so I can’t poo poo it too much.
+This need to do something different, learn new things, and blaze new trails are what got me to where I am today, so I can’t poo-poo it too much.

 So, when I got an invite to go back to WeeCasa, a tiny house resort park in Lyons Colorado, I was skeptical with my ‘been there, done that attitude’.
 However, one of the cool things about a tiny house resort is that there are 20+ tiny homes to choose from and each one is different, so would it really be like doing the same thing…maybe not.

 A Tiny House Travel Offer I Couldn’t Refuse

 I had an email from Stacy who lives in Dallas:

 “I’m reaching out to you because you did a piece on WeeCasa Tiny House Resort back in June of 2017.
 You shared a couple of pictures of my tiny house, the Pa Dutch, in that feature and I wanted to let you know that my unit is currently in the middle of a massive renovation – it’s going to really put the GLAM in glamping – unlike any of the other tiny homes on the property.”

 She went on to invite me to stay at her tiny home when it was finished this summer.